vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 ### 6. **What to Watch For**
 - Any future UI/UX changes must be checked against business logic and backend requirements.
-- Always use the site’s custom color palette for new UI elements.
+- Always use the site's custom color palette for new UI elements.
 - Maintain a clear, up-to-date work log for all major changes and insights.

 ---